With the expansion of veterans benefits under the Post-9/11 GI Bill, UofSC is pleased

 to welcome an increasing number of veterans and military-affiliated students to campus.

-Likewise, the Study Abroad Office is seeing a record number of students who wish to
+Likewise, the Education Abroad Office is seeing a record number of students who wish

-use their veteran’s benefits towards a study abroad program.
-This is a fantastic way
+to use their veteran’s benefits towards a study abroad program.
+This is a fantastic

-to participate in further global experiences, complementing your international experiences
+way to participate in further global experiences, complementing your international

 Questions to consider with an Advisor/by yourself: